vapor-community/Zip/README.md

 </div>
 <br>

-A framework for zipping and unzipping files in Swift.
+📂 A framework for zipping and unzipping files in Swift.

 Simple and quick to use.
 Built on top of [Minizip 1.2](https://github.com/zlib-ng/minizip-ng/tree/1.2).

+## Overview

+### Getting Started

 Use the SPM string to easily include the dependendency in your `Package.swift` file.